-City of Rochester staff meets regularly with the Rochester Housing Authority (RHA) executive team to coordinate the planning of housing projects and federal grant applications, such as the Choice Neighborhood Initiative Grant.
-An ad-hoc committee was established in 2017 with representation from City staff, City Council, RHA, and Rochester Housing School Board to strategically plan for neighborhood transformation and affordable housing development.
-The City also provides input to RHAs annual plan.
-The City of Rochester, Monroe County and RHA continue to explore ways to enhance our Section 3 efforts.
+Rochester staff meets periodically with representatives of the Rochester Housing Authority to coordinate in planning housing projects and providing employment training to public housing residents.
+The City of Rochester, Monroe County and the Rochester Housing Authority continue to explore ways to enhance our Section 3 efforts.
+Two new projects were approved and are expected to be under construction in the 2017-18 program year.
 RHA and the City are participants on the Rochester Health and Housing Committee that focuses on health and wellness in addressing housing.